RohanSogani/autoGrader/README.md

 <strong>Analysis</strong>\
 This script was tested on a folder containing over 190 students sub-directories all containing .tar files.\
-Overall time it took was just over <strong>150 seconds</strong>, about <strong>2.5 - 3 minutes</strong>\
+Overall time it took was just over *150 seconds*, about <strong>2.5 - 3 minutes</strong>\
 The manual task on the other hand could take over <strong>20 hours or more</strong>. :P Accuracy of this script is about 80%, I still had to manually review about 30 submissions.
 But, this will improve with time.